BlockyDotJar/ApuJar-Website/docs/commands/admin.md

         * No username specified
         * Username doesn't match with regex `^(?!_)\w+$`
         * User not found by Twitch API
+        * You want to crossunban yourself
-        * No one got unbanned, because the bot is not a mod in any chat
+        * User isn't banned in any chat the bot is mod in

 ??? info "addglobalcommand"